 Summary

 Each year, DOER analyzes available winter weather forecasts, projected prices, and expected consumption for major heating fuel sources (natural gas, heating oil, propane, electric heating) to provide heating season cost estimates for Massachusetts homes.
-The 2023-24 winter report is provided to help households prepare for this season’s energy budgets and assist state partners in providing adequate resources for households in the Commonwealth.
-Even with lower fuel and electric costs compared to last year, consumers should plan for overall energy bills driven by colder temperatures.
-Estimated future prices and expenditures are subject to change and should not be used by households to determine a specific budget for heating costs for the upcoming winter.
+This 2024-25 winter report provides help as households prepare for this season’s energy budgets and assist state partners in providing adequate resources for households in the Commonwealth.
+With fuel and electric costs generally higher than last year and with forecasted colder temperatures, consumers should plan for moderately higher overall energy bills this winter.
+Consumers should note that the estimated future prices and expenditures in this report are subject to change and should not be used by households to determine a specific budget for heating costs for the upcoming winter.

-Massachusetts is expected to see generally lower retail energy prices this winter, but forecasts for a colder winter, if accurate, will drive household heating consumption and costs higher than last winter, except for electric heating.
+Massachusetts is expected to see lower retail heating oil and propane prices, but higher natural gas and electricity prices this winter.
+Forecasts for a colder winter, if accurate, will drive household heating consumption and costs higher than last winter, except for heating oil.

 The following key points of the report are discussed in more detail below:

-• The upcoming winter is projected to be 7.3% colder than last year’s moderate winter, increasing the expected consumption of heating fuel sources.
+- The upcoming winter is projected to be 6% colder than last year’s moderate winter, increasing the expected consumption of heating fuel sources.
+This leads to higher overall heating expenditure estimates regardless of heating source.

-• Household heating costs this winter are projected to be higher than last winter for all heating fuel sources except electricity due to higher expected consumption.
-The cost of heating for residential customers is expected to be 0.5% higher for homes heating with natural gas, 10% higher for heating oil, and 8% for propane.
+- Household heating costs this winter are projected to be higher than last winter for all heating fuel sources, except heating oil, due to a combination of higher retail prices and expected consumption.
+Compared to last year, the cost of heating for residential customers is expected to be 24% higher for homes heating with natural gas, 6% higher for electricity, 1% higher for propane, and 11% lower for homes heating with heating oil.

 Introduction